 It's fabulous for liver health and you will notice that when you first start drinking it you will urinate more as it flushes toxins out.

 Just last week I received an email from a subscriber who found that four weeks of drinking kombucha helped heal her sister's hands.

 Adding Fermented Foods

 Changing your gut flora can go a long way in helping with any kind of skin condition.
 All of these studies showed that any or all of these different strains of good bacteria worked in helping to heal the skin.

-So, why not consume a cup of kefir and a few spoonfuls of cultured vegetables every day?
-If you do this, you get all the probiotics used in the studies in two delicious foods.
+So, why not consume a cup of kefir, a few spoonfuls of cultured vegetables, and a glass of kombucha every day?
+If you do this, you get all the probiotics used in the studies in three delicious foods.
 The body has a protective halo around probiotic foods versus supplements that allows the body to utilize these foods more powerfully.
 Supplements can often be killed in the stomach acids.
-When trying to heal a skin condition, always start with the gut first.
-Eat lots of prebiotic foods that allow your good bacteria to grow and flourish.
+When you're trying to heal a skin condition, always start with the gut first.
+In addition to these cultured foods, eat lots of prebiotic foods that allow your good bacteria to grow and flourish.
 Eliminate processed and sugary foods and eat lots of fruits and veggies.
-Include good fats along with lots of omega 3 fatty acids.
-While there are many different protocols for dealing with this ailment, all of them should include diet and essential nutrients such as probiotics, prebiotics, vitamins, and minerals that the body needs.
+Include good fats along with lots of omega-3 fatty acids.
+While there are many different protocols for dealing with these skin ailments, all of them should consist of diet and essential nutrients such as probiotics, prebiotics, vitamins, and minerals that the body needs.